 ‘Jak jsme se stali kolonií’ was first published in 2015.
 It successfully undermined the myth of the ‘transformation success’ and showed that the position of the Czech Republic in the world economy is unsustainable and disadvantageous for its citizens.
 This eBook is an adapted and updated version for non-Czech readers.

-Please find the eBook on the right/below (mobile version) in 'Documents' (English, PDF).
+Please find the eBook on the left/below (mobile version) in ‘Documents’ (English, PDF).

 In this eBook, a span of more than thirty years is covered.
-After a brief introduction of the centrally planned economy, its specifics, and the position of Czechoslovakia in the Eastern Bloc, the focus shifts towards the transformation process.
-The transformation process was strongly influenced by neoliberal ideology and the Washington Consensus.
-The failures of the transformation process rapidly became obvious, but leaving the ‘path of dependency’ has proven to be very difficult.
+After a brief introduction of the centrally planned economy, its specifics, and the position of Czechoslovakia in the Eastern Bloc

 In the following chapters, the development of the Czech economy is described regarding its position and category within the international division of labour, structural changes in the economy, cheap labour, and all the features of a dependent economy.
 The Czech Republic is suggested to be – politically and economically – a colony, giving this book its name.
 Within the book, the interconnectedness of individual features is emphasised.
 These features include the outflow of dividends, the wage ceiling, high engagement of foreign direct investment, transnational corporations, and the influence of foreign interests.
 Together they paint a clear picture, and represent a socio-economic model which is long overdue.